cekit/cekit/docs/test.rst

 ==============

-Concreate is able to run `behave <https://pythonhosted.org/behave/>`_ based test for images.
+Concreate is able to run `behave <https://pythonhosted.org/behave/>`_ based tests for images.
 We suggest you read the Behave documentation before reading this chapter.

 An image can be tested by running: